alenyeh1014/Data-Science-Image-Recognization-Project/README.md

 # Cognitive Computing: Ship Image Recognition
-Hi all, this is a Data Science Project ! - Image Recognizations with CNN Deep Learning methodology.
+Hi all, this is a Data Science Project ! - Image Recognitions with CNN Deep Learning methodology.

 ### Project Objective

-* The purpose of this project is to apply Deep Learning methodology for Image Recognizations in order to detect the real ships through satellites all over the ocean.
+* The purpose of this project is to apply Deep Learning methodology for Image Recognitions in order to detect the real ships through satellites all over the ocean.

 ### Methods Used